EvieQ01/EvieQ.github.io/_pages/life.md

 ### 1. Research

-* Out-of-Dynamics Imitation Learning --- with Zhangjie, Jialong, Prof. Long.
+* Out-of-Dynamics Imitation Learning from Multi-modal demonstrations --- with Jialong, Zhangjie, Prof. Long.

-* Hybrid Dynamics-aware Offline-and-Online Reinforcement Learning --- with Haoyi, Prof. Zhan.
+* Hybrid Dynamics-aware Offline-and-Online Reinforcement Learning --- with Haoyi, Shubham, Prof. Zhan.

 ### 2. Person I met

-> I am grateful for getting a chance to participate in these.
+> Glad to work with these people.

 * Haoyi, Jianxiong, Zhe, ..., and Prof. Zhan
   <!-- They give me precious joyful moments in all the stress.
 I see passion and warmths, and I begin to believe that that's what scientific research can also be like. :) To gain some confidence in the fields we study, and feeling proud as well as humble for making a little contribution, no matter how little, but still as much as we could do within our capability. -->